-The ADM1041A is a secondary-side and management IC specifically designed to minimize external component counts and to eliminate the need for manual calibration or adjustment on the secondary-side controller.
+The ADM1041 is a secondary-side and management IC specifically designed to minimize external component counts and to eliminate the need for manual calibration or adjustment on the secondary-side controller.
 The principle application of this IC is to provide voltage control, current share, and housekeeping functions for single output in N+1 server power supplies.

-The ADM1041A is manufactured with a 5 V CMOS process and combines digital and analog circuitry.
-An internal EEPROM provides added flexibility for trimming timing and voltage and selecting various functions.
+The ADM1041 is manufactured with a 5 V CMOS process and combines digital and analog circuitry.
+An internal EEPROM provides added flexibility in the trimming of timing and voltage and selection of various functions.
 Programming is done via an SMBus serial port that also allows communication capability with a microprocessor or microcontroller.

-The usual configuration using this IC is on a one-per-output voltage rail.
-Output from the IC can be wire-OR'ed together or bused in parallel and read by a microprocessor.
+The usual configuration using this IC is on a one per output basis.
+Outputs from the IC can be wire-ORed together or bused in parallel and read by a microprocessor.
 A key feature on this IC is support for an OrFET circuit when higher efficiency or power density is required.